ontoportal/documentation/docs/_management/reference_4store.md

 ### Restore the graphs

-To restore the metadata graphs:
+To restore the metadata graphs (assumes your 4store utilities live in /usr/local/bin):

 * Move the data folder to the master node
 * Shut down the `4s-httpd` but leave the backend nodes running.